 Setting up baseline image versioning for web maps

-Automated visual regression testing for web mapping applications introduces a unique class of determinism challenges that standard UI testing frameworks are rarely equipped to handle.
-Unlike static component libraries or traditional DOM-heavy applications, web maps render dynamically across coordinate systems, rely on asynchronous tile fetching, and exhibit subtle anti-aliasing variations across GPU drivers and browser rendering engines.
-Establishing a robust baseline image versioning strategy requires strict control over the rendering pipeline, deterministic viewport configuration, and explicit cache synchronization between the client and tile infrastructure.
+Web maps render dynamically across coordinate systems, rely on asynchronous tile fetching, and exhibit subtle anti-aliasing variations across GPU drivers and browser rendering engines.
+These characteristics make baseline image versioning fundamentally different from static component library workflows.
 Engineering teams must treat map baselines not as static screenshots, but as versioned artifacts tied to specific map style definitions, data snapshots, and rendering engine builds.

 The Deterministic Input Vector & Cryptographic Baseline Hashing

-Instead, baselines should be cryptographically hashed using a deterministic input vector that captures the exact state required to reproduce a map view.
-A production-grade baseline identifier follows a strict schema:
+Instead, baselines should be cryptographically hashed using a deterministic input vector that captures the exact state required to reproduce a map view:

 baseline-{sha256(style.json)}-{width}x{height}@{dpr}-{center.lat}_{center.lng}-z{zoom}-{engine_version}.png